 - permanently hard bounce from a previous email.

 There are several categories that a bounce can fall in to, and HubSpot uses the wording in the server response, also known as the bounce message, to determine the reason for the bounce.
-Below are the messages that result in a permanent hard bounce:
+Below are the messages that result in a hard bounce:

 - UNKNOWN_USER - "Recipient didn't exist" - The server response indicates that the email is currently a non-existent address.
 These happen when a contact leaves a company and his inbox is taken down or if there is a typo in the email. *